Network resilience: Phase transitions in biological networks

-Besides uncovering the epigenetic landscape from gene regulatory network (molecular layer) of cancer \cite{li2015quantifying, wang2015landscape, yu2016physical}, the cancer–immune interaction network (cellular layer) is also important for understanding tumorigenesis and the development of cancer and impact of immunotherapy \cite{li2017identifying, wenbo2017uncovering}.
-Li et al. \cite{wenbo2017uncovering} construct a cancer immune network consisting of 13 cells (a cancer cell and 12 types of immune cells) and 13 related factors cytokines, and uncover the underlying mechanism of cancer immunity based on landscape topography.
+In addition to the epigenetic landscape of cancer derived from the gene regulatory network (molecular layer) \cite{yu2016physical}, the cancer-immune system interaction network (cellular layer) is also important for understanding tumorigenesis, the development of cancer and the impact of immunotherapy.
+Li et al. \cite{wenbo2017uncovering} constructed a cancer immune network consisting of 13 cells (a cancer cell and 12 types of immune cells) and 13 cytokines and thereby revealed the underlying mechanism of cancer immunity based on landscape topography.
 In the landscape, three steady states (normal, low cancer, and high cancer states) appear.
-Upon certain cell-cell interactions, limit cycle oscillations emerge, which are common in the immune system \cite{stark2007oscillations}, providing a physical view of tumorigenesis and cancer recovery processes.
+When certain cell-cell interactions occur, limited cycle oscillations emerge; such oscillations are common in the immune system \cite{stark2007oscillations} and provide a physical view of tumorigenesis and cancer recovery processes.

-In summary, the landscape and flux theory has been a powerful tool for quantifing and visualizing the dynamical transitions between different stable states in various important biological processes in multicellular organisms, such as cell cycle \cite{liu2017transcriptional, zhang2018exploring}, cell differentiation \cite{yu2017epigenetic, moris2016transition}, the initiation and development of disease \cite{yan2017quantification, yu2019landscape}.
-Based on the epigenetic landscape, key elements and links are identified through global sensitivity analysis, which quantifies how much perturbations a steady stable states can stand.
+In summary, landscape and flux theory has provided a powerful tool for quantifying and visualizing the dynamic transitions between different stable states that occur during various important biological processes in multicellular organisms, such as the cell cycle \cite{zhang2018exploring}, cell differentiation \cite{yu2017epigenetic}, and the initiation and development of disease \cite{yu2019landscape}.
+Based on the epigenetic landscape, key elements and links are identified through global sensitivity analysis, which quantifies how much perturbation steady stable states can withstand.